kommitters/soroban.ex/README.md

 By default soroban-rpc retains the most recent 24 hours of events.

 **Parameters**
+- `server`: `Soroban.RPC.Server` struct - The Soroban-RPC server to interact with.

-`EventsPayload`:
+- `EventsPayload`:

   - `start_ledger`: Stringified ledger sequence number to fetch events after (inclusive).
 This method will return an error if start_ledger is less than the oldest ledger stored in this node, or greater than the latest ledger seen by this node.
 If a cursor is included in the request, start_ledger must be omitted.

   - `cursor`: (optional) A string ID that points to a specific location in a collection of responses and is pulled from the paging_token value of a record.
 When a cursor is provided Soroban-RPC will not include the element whose id matches the cursor in the response.
 Only elements which appear after the cursor are included.
   - `limit`: (optional) The maximum number of records returned.
 The limit for getEvents can range from 1 to 10000 - an upper limit that is hardcoded in Soroban-RPC for performance reasons.
 If this argument isn't designated, it defaults to 100.

   - `filters`: List of `EventFilter` for the returned events.
 Events matching any of the filters are included.
 To match a filter, an event must match both a contractId and a topic.
 Maximum 5 filters are allowed per request.

     - `type`: (optional) A list of event types (`:system`, `:contract`, or `:diagnostic`) used to filter events.
 If omitted, all event types are included.
     - `contract_ids`: (optional) List of contract ids to query for events.
 If omitted, return events for all contracts.
 Maximum 5 contract IDs are allowed per request.
     - `topics`: (optional) List of `TopicFilter`.
 If omitted, query for all events.
 If multiple filters are specified, events will be included if they match any of the filters.
 Maximum 5 filters are allowed per request.
       - `TopicFilter`: is a SegmentMatcher[].
 The list can be 1-4 SegmentMatchers long.
       - `SegmentMatcher`:
         - For an exact segment match, use Soroban.ex Types that will be converted into string base64-encoded ScVal values.
         - For a wildcard single-segment match, the string "\*", matches exactly one segment.
       - E.g: `[Symbol.new("transfer"), "*", "*", "*"]`

 **Example**